sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### `contenteditable` behavior change

 If you have a `contenteditable` node with a corresponding binding _and_ a reactive value inside it (example: `<div contenteditable=true bind:textContent>count is {count}</div>`), then the value inside the contenteditable will not be updated by updates to `count` because the binding takes full control over the content immediately and it should only be updated through it.

+### `oneventname` attributes no longer accept string values

+In Svelte4, it was possible to specify HTML event attributes like `<button onclick="foo">`.
+However, this is no longer allowed in Svelte5.